iipad-irani-dude/raspberry-pi-pico-sht2x/README.md

 * 🔄 Includes optional UART (`TX`/`RX`) support for sending sensor data over serial.
 * 🤖 Originally developed for using a sht2x sencor and can be used for sending sensor readings from a Raspberry Pi Pico to an Arduino, but it can be used with any compatible serial device.

+  also , some guys on this furom https://forum.fritzing.org/t/raspberry-pi-pico-2w/27192/6 help me get the pi pico for the diagram on fritzinng app that i used for diagram making big shoutouts to them for making that file .

 ---

 # ⚠️ WARNING ⚠️